This is an edited excerpt from Snowed In. It’s the beginning of a sex scene, but I imagine if you’re on my site you kind of expect that:

-It’s the voice of blog posts and confident writers with great voices and irritating newb screenwriters who think they are Shane Black who wrote an entire award-winning screenplay in 1st Person.
-His own.
+It’s the voice of blog posts and confident writers with great voices and irritating newb screenwriters who think they are Shane Black who wrote an entire award-winning screenplay in his own voice.

 is tedious to read.
 Rarely chosen.
 It’s the least used and simplest to define.
 Everything is “you.”
 Second person books are like the carnival tent with the bearded lady.
 They are the freaks of publishing.